Using PAT Reading for Action Research: from admin to impact ACER – Accredited course

 This course is for participants from schools and educational systems who already have established processes for PAT data analysis, and who wish to deepen their knowledge and practice related to PAT-R Comprehension assessment and use PAT data to inform teaching and student learning through an action research approach.

-Recommended prior learning: Developing PAT Schools.
+Recommended prior learning: Getting ahead with PAT.
 Using and interpreting data in schools.

 AITSL Professional Standards for Teachers